rivapereira/career-buddy/log_bugs.md

   * Add "Loading..." text or spinner when running AI calls
   * Use `gr.update(visible=True)` to show loading state during operations
   * Optional: Add animated loading bar or overlay
+  * STATUS-> NEED TO BE FIXED

+    ##LIMITATION -> THIS CANT WORK ON JOBS SUCH AS POLICE OFFICER .ECT, SINCE LESS STUFF ON COURSES THERE :( MIGHT NEED TO PUT RESOURCES ON NON COMMON JOBS
+    COS TAVILLY CANT FIND SHIT EITHER

 ---